 The budget narrative should thoroughly and clearly describe every category of expense listed in the budget detail worksheet.
-OJP expects proposed budgets to be complete, cost effective, and allowable (i.e., reasonable, allocable, and necessary for project activities).
+OJP expects proposed budgets to be complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).

-Applicants should demonstrate in their budget narratives how they will maximize cost effectiveness of grant expenditures.
+Applicants should demonstrate in their budget narrative how they will maximize cost effectiveness of grant expenditures.
 Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.
-For example, a budget narrative should detail why planned in-person meetings are necessary or how technology and collaboration with outside organizations could be used to reduce costs without compromising quality.
-If the state contracts with an outside organization to conduct a needs assessment or any kind of survey or other activity to determine the direction/scope of the enhancements to the program, that outside organization will be barred from receiving any funding (state or federal) to implement the project in the 2 additional years that OVC will provide funding.
+For example, a budget narrative should detail why planned in-person meetings are necessary, or how technology and collaboration with outside organizations could be used to reduce costs, without compromising quality.

-The narrative should be mathematically sound and correspond with the information and figures provided in the budget detail worksheet.
-The narrative should explain how the applicant estimated and calculated all costs, and how they are relevant to the completion of the proposed project.
-The narrative may include tables for clarification purposes but need not be in a spreadsheet format.
+The budget narrative should be mathematically sound and correspond with the information and figures provided in the budget detail worksheet.
+The budget narrative should explain how the applicant estimated and calculated all costs, and how they are relevant to the completion of the proposed project.
+The budget narrative may include tables for clarification purposes but need not be in a spreadsheet format.
 As with the budget detail worksheet, the budget narrative should be broken down by year.

-5. Indirect Cost Rate Agreement
+5. Indirect Cost Rate Agreement (if applicable)

 Indirect costs are allowed only if the applicant has a federally approved indirect cost rate.
 (This requirement does not apply to units of local government.)
-Attach a copy of the federally approved indirect cost rate agreement to the application.
-Applicants that do not have an approved rate may request one through their cognizant federal agency, which will review all documentation and approve a rate for the applicant organization, or, if the applicant's accounting system permits, costs may be allocated in the direct cost categories.
-If DOJ is the cognizant federal agency, obtain information needed to submit an indirect cost rate proposal at www.oip.usdoj.gov/funding/pdfs/indirect\cost.pdf.
+Attach a copy of the rate approval to the application.
+Applicants that do not have an approved rate may request one through their cognizant federal agency, which will review all documentation and approve a rate for the applicant organization; or, if the applicant's accounting system permits, costs may be allocated in the direct cost categories.
+If DOJ is the cognizant federal agency, obtain information needed to submit an indirect cost rate proposal at www.ojp.usdoj.gov/funding/pdfs/indirect\costs.pdf.

-6. Tribal Authorizing Resolution
+6. Tribal Authorizing Resolution (if applicable)

-Tribes, tribal organizations, or third parties proposing to provide direct services or assistance to residents on tribal lands should include in their applications a resolution, letter, affidavit, or other documentation, as appropriate, that certifies that the applicant has the legal authority from the tribe(s) to implement the proposed project on tribal lands.
+Tribes, tribal organizations, or third parties proposing to provide direct services or assistance to residents on tribal lands should include in their applications a resolution, a letter, affidavit, or other documentation, as appropriate, that certifies that the applicant has the legal authority from the tribe(s) to implement the proposed project on tribal lands.
 In those instances when an organization or consortium of tribes applies for a grant on behalf of a tribe or multiple specific tribes, then the application should include appropriate legal documentation, as described above, from all tribes that would receive services/assistance under the grant.
 A consortium of tribes for which existing consortium bylaws allow action without support from all tribes in the consortium (i.e., without an authorizing resolution or comparable legal documentation from each tribal governing body) may submit, instead, a copy of its consortium bylaws with the application.

-Applicants that are unable to submit with the application a fully executed (i.e., signed) copy of appropriate legal documentation, as described above, consistent with the applicable tribe's governance structure, should, at minimum, submit an unsigned draft version of such legal documentation as part of its application (except in cases where, with respect to a tribal consortium applicant, consortium bylaws allow action without the support of all consortium member tribes).
-If selected for funding, OVC will make use of and access to funds contingent on receipt of the fully executed legal documentation.
+Applicants that are unable to submit with the application a fully-executed (i.e., signed) copy of appropriate legal documentation, as described above, consistent with the applicable tribe's governance structure, should, at minimum, submit an unsigned, draft version of such legal documentation as part of its application (except in cases where, with respect to a tribal consortium applicant, consortium bylaws allow action without the support of all consortium member tribes).
+If selected for funding, OVC will make use of and access to funds contingent on receipt of the fully-executed legal documentation.